-Student Learning Services (SLS) offers assistance to U of S undergrad and graduate students.
-For information on specific services, please see the SLS web site http://library.usask.ca/studentlearning/.
+The University Library offers a range of learning and academic support to assist USask undergrad and graduate students.
+For information on specific services, please see the Learning page on the Library web site https://library.usask.ca/support/learning.php.